 “Gee, I don’t wanna read this, but it must be swell because it sure is long.
 I know … I’ll share it with Ethan and Missy on Facebook!”— Noah

 So, should you write short articles, or long ones?

 I have no idea.
 But I do know that if you spend all your time counting words, you’ll never post anything.
 If you’re happy writing long stuff, do it.
 If not, keep it short.
 But write something, and do it consistently.
 That’s what counts.

 Will this attitude help rocket your posts to the top of Google?
 Probably not.
 And I’m not going to analyze 10 million search results to find out.
 I’m going with my gut.

 Delivered by President Abraham Lincoln in 1863, the Gettysburg Address is regarded as one of the finest speeches ever given.
 It is a mere 272 words long: 10 sentences, 3 paragraphs, half a page.
 No video.
 No animated GIFs.
 No listicles.
+No ChatGPT.
 Of course, Mr. Lincoln wasn’t fretting over shares, social proof, or SERPs — He had other things on his mind.

 The Gettysburg Address